 1 credits-This course involves in-depth independent research on an approved topic under supervision of a faculty member.
 Upon project's completion, results will be shared with community of peers and faculty.
+This course can be repeated with different content for credit.

-BIO: BIOLOGY
+BIO: Biology